lcor1979/moisture-monitor-sensor/README.md

 The code contains two projects :

-- One to initialize the GATT attributes and GAP informations.
+- moisture-monitor-sensor-init-gatt: initializes the GATT attributes and GAP informations.
 It should be ran only once on the device.
-- One to run the logic which should be uploaded to the Feather after the initialisation has been done.
+- moisture-monitor-sensor: the sensor logic which should be uploaded to the Feather after the initialisation has been done.

 Code could be run in Arduino IDE : https://www.arduino.cc/en/Main/Software